Financial Aid Glossary

 Direct Loan Program

 Student Loans provided by the U.S. Department of Education available to all U.S. citizens and permanent residents who file the Free Application for Federal Student Aid (FAFSA).
 Direct Loans include the following types of federal loans: Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct Parent Loans (PLUS).
 The Direct Loans carry a fixed interest rate and charge a small origination fee both of which are set by July 1 for the upcoming academic year.
-Annual maximums are $5,500 for freshmen, $6,500 for sophomores, and $7,500 for juniors and seniors.
+Annual maximums are $5,500 for first-years, $6,500 for sophomores, and $7,500 for juniors and seniors.

 Early Decision (ED)